WenyanLiu/MCM-ICM-Paper/README.md

 The paper comes as a single ``latex`` file ``45538.tex``.
 The latest version is generally available as a PDF at https://github.com/WenyanLiu/MCM-ICM-Paper/blob/master/45538.pdf.

+Raw data, source code, and other resources are found in the `data`, `code` and `Resources` directories respectively.

 ## Versions

 2018-11-11